 Rate increase reviews.
 Regulation Z currently requires a card issuer, when increasing the rate on a credit card account, to periodically review the increased rate.
 The final rule creates an exception from this requirement for rate increases that result from the replacement of a LIBOR index.
 It also adds a provision establishing conditions for how an issuer that was already subject to a periodic review requirement before transitioning from a LIBOR index can terminate that requirement.

 Closed-end credit.
 Regulation Z currently provides that a refinancing subject to new disclosures results if a creditor adds a variable-rate feature to a closed-end credit product but that a variable-rate feature is not added when a creditor changes the index to one that is “comparable.”
 The final rule adds new commentary that provides examples of the types of factors to be considered in determining whether a replacement index is a “comparable” index to a particular LIBOR index.
-As an example, the new commentary states that a creditor does not add a variable-rate feature by changing the index of a variable-rate transaction from the 1-, 3-, 6-month or 1-year U.S. Dollar LIBOR index to the spread-adjusted index based on the SOFR recommended by the ARRC to replace the 1-, 3-, 6-month or 1-year U.S. Dollar LIBOR index, respectively, because the replacement index is a comparable index to the corresponding U.S. Dollar LIBOR index.
+As an example, the new commentary states that a creditor does not add a variable-rate feature by changing the index of a variable-rate transaction from the 1-, 3-, or 6-month U.S. Dollar LIBOR index to the spread-adjusted index based on the SOFR recommended by the ARRC to replace the 1-, 3-, or 6-month U.S. Dollar LIBOR index, respectively, because the replacement index is a comparable index to the corresponding U.S. Dollar LIBOR index.

 FAQs.
 Contemporaneously with the final Regulation Z amendments, the CFPB also issued final LIBOR Transition FAQs.
 The CFPB indicates that the FAQs “address Bureau regulatory requirements for both existing accounts and new originations as they complete the steps necessary to discontinue the use of LIBOR.”
 The FAQs are divided into sections that address the following:

 - Credit card products